 Shalom's charges for hospice services will not be determined by its capital expenditures nor its initial pre-opening and operating deficits.
-As such, the project will not affect the charges for hospice, and, importantly, this project will have no effect on billed rates to patients, providers, or payers.
+The project will not affect the charges for hospice, and, importantly, this project will have no effect on billed rates to patients, providers, or payers.